17 Minnesota singer-songwriters explore sexual harassment and abuse in 'MeTooMpls' album

 "Without any further guidelines," Vilinskis wrote in the news release for the album, "the artists delivered songs ranging from heartbreaking songs about surviving sexual assault to inspiring songs about feminist icons and their influence on their lives."

-Among the more starkly personal contributions, Bue’s “How to Forgive Your Rapist” furthers the song cycle — that began with her widely acclaimed 2015 “Petty Misdemeanor” — about her own sexual assault case.
+Among the more starkly personal contributions, Bue's "How to Forgive Your Rapist" furthers the song cycle about her own sexual assault case that began with her widely acclaimed 2015 "Petty Misdemeanor."

 "It's not your fault/ You weren't asking for it," the Minneapolis-based, Duluth-reared indie-rocker sings in the acoustic track.
 (The "forgiveness" in the title is actually for herself).